Watchman8925/Spiderfoot-Processor/README.md

   - `SPIDERFOOT_WEB_SEARCH_USER_AGENT` (custom user-agent string)

 ⚠️ This feature is off by default to preserve offline operation.
 When enabled it requires outbound HTTPS access and adheres to the configured throttling limits to avoid hammering remote services.

+### Entity Co-Occurrence Intelligence

+Every analysis run now produces an entity graph that surfaces how domains, IP addresses, and email identities intersect across the imported dataset:

+- **Automated extraction** of domains, IPv4 indicators, and email accounts from raw SpiderFoot records
+- **Co-occurrence scoring** that ranks the strongest infrastructure overlaps and shared campaign artefacts
+- **Cluster detection** to reveal connected components, helping focus investigations on related assets
+- **Pivot-ready evidence** captured per entity (modules, first-party sources, and sample events) so analysts can rapidly corroborate findings

+The graph output is available through the CLI/JSON export, the generated PDF narrative, and the web experience.
+UI surfacing is underway—until then you can inspect the structured graph details in the downloadable analysis bundle.

 ### Event Types Processed